 The public park at 10425 107 Avenue will be developed as part of the Revitalization Project.
 Concept and Preliminary Design plans were shared with the public and stakeholders.
 We heard the park must include the infrastructure needed for the space to be programmed by the community.
 Seating, good lighting and greening were also seen as important.
 Large art installations that could be used for other purposes, like play or seating, would attract people to the park.

 The 107 Avenue Revitalization Project is funded through the Neighbourhood Revitalization Program.
 Streetscape upgrades, gateway elements and alley improvements are for design and construction.
 The public space is currently funded for concept design.
-The potential art park will be considered for construction in the future.

 Comprehensive engagement was undertaken to understand opportunities and issues and to learn what residents, stakeholders and the public think about location, design and other critical elements for the four initiatives.